datacommonsorg/mixer/deploy/apigee/README.md

 1. Decide which GCP project will host your Apigee setup and associated external load balancer.
 This is $HOST_PROJECT_ID.
 1. Create an Apigee organization in that project using [one-click provisioning](https://cloud.google.com/apigee/docs/api-platform/get-started/one-click).
+  - If the dashboard stops showing a quick link to the setup flow, try hitting console.cloud.google.com/apigee/setup/payg?project_id=<your project ID> directly.
+  - If the wizard runs into invalid state, use "Try this API" in the Apigee v1 API documentation to modify it.

 ## Backend project setup

 ### Mixer API

-1. Deploy API to Cloud Endpoints
+1. Deploy API to Cloud Endpoints or find an existing deployment.
-1. Make note of its public IP
+1. Make note of its public IP.
-1. Generate one valid API key and make note of it
+1. Generate one valid API key and make note of it.

 ### NL/LLM APIs